mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 The buyer counteroffered a 30-day free consulting period with a maximum of 80 hours per week, so it's the same total hours stretched over a longer period.

-I didn't realize until we did the transition that
+I didn't realize until we did the transition that the 30-day deal was actually much more work for me.
+Because the new buyer is taking over, they can't really find 80 hours of work for me to do in just two weeks.

 My initial offer to the buyer for